Woodstock – Back to the Garden: The Definitive 50th Anniversary Archive

 Woodstock – Back to the Garden: The Definitive 50th Anniversary Archive is a live album by various artists, packaged as a box set of 38 CDs.
 It contains nearly all of the performances from the Woodstock music festival, which took place on August 15–18, 1969, in Bethel, New York.
 The CDs also include many stage announcements and miscellaneous audio material.
 The box set also contains bonus material such as a Blu-ray copy of the director's cut of the Woodstock documentary film, a hardcover book written by concert promoter Michael Lang, and a replica of the original concert program.
 It was released by Rhino Records on August 2, 2019, in a limited edition of 1,969 copies.

-The box set was nominated for two Grammy Awards, in the categories of Best Historical Album (producers Andy Zax, Steve Woolard, and Brian Kehew and mastering engineer Dave Schultz) and Best Boxed or Special Limited Edition Package (art director Masaki Koike).
-At the 2020 Grammys, it won the award for Best Package.
+The box set was nominated for two Grammy Awards at the 2020 Grammys, in the categories of Best Historical Album (producers Andy Zax, Steve Woolard, and Brian Kehew and mastering engineer Dave Schultz) and Best Boxed or Special Limited Edition Package (art director Masaki Koike), winning for the latter.